hipvlady/MLGuru/data_science_questions.md

 ***

-### What are the main assumptions of linear regression?
+### What are the main assumptions of linear regression
 The fundamental assumptions of linear regression encompass:

 1. **Linearity**: There must be a linear relationship between the independent variables (or features) and the dependent variable.
 In essence, the relationship between predictors and target is not curved.